1 Peter 2:1

 if you have tasted the kindness of the Lord.

-The kindness of the Lord.
-The kindness or goodness of God was demonstrated on the cross (Tit.
-3:4) and it is a revelation of his kindness that leads us to repentance (Rom.
+Some Bibles translate this passage as “if you have tasted that the Lord is gracious.”
+The kindness or graciousness of God was demonstrated on the cross (Tit.
+3:4), and it is his kindness that leads us to repentance (Rom.
 2:4).
-God plans to continue revealing his kindness to us today, tomorrow and forever more (1 Cor.
+God reveals his grace and kindness to us today, tomorrow and forever more (1 Cor.
 2:9, Eph.
 2:7).

 1 Peter 2:5